IRL2/nanover-server-py/paper/paper.md

 the researcher(s) with tools to interact with the system in real time.
 NanoVer Server already interfaces with many multiple programs used to perform molecular simulations [@eastman_openmm_2024; @larsen_atomic_2017], with a particular emphasis on OpenMM.
 The NanoVer Server package is written in Python, making it easy to integrate with many of the existing tools of the computational chemistry community and beyond.
-Additionally, being free and open-source (distributed under the MIT license [Citation?]), the NanoVer Server package can easily be customised and extended to interface with other physics engines.
+Additionally, being free and open-source, the NanoVer Server package can easily be customised and extended to interface with other physics engines.

 NanoVer Server performs quantitative iMD simulations, delivering rigorous on-the-fly analytics about both the molecular simulation (including energies, particle forces and particle velocities) and the perturbations induced by